check out our:

 Finally I sat down on this bench, where it wasn't so goddam dark.
 Boy, I was still shivering like a bastard, and the back of my hair, even though I had my hunting hat on, was sort of full of little hunks of ice.
 That worried me.
 I thought probably I'd get pneumonia and die.
 I started picturing millions of jerks coming to my funeral and all.
 My grandfather from Detroit, that keeps calling out the numbers of the streets when you ride on a goddam bus with him, and my aunts – I have about fifty aunts – and all my lousy cousins.
 What a mob'd be there.
 They all came when Allie died, the whole goddam stupid bunch of them.
 I have this one stupid aunt with halitosis that kept saying how peaceful he looked lying there, D.B. told me.
 I wasn't there.
 I was still in the hospital.
 I had to go to the hospital and all after I hurt my hand.
 (20.42)

-Again, Holden makes himself important in his own death, fantasizing about all the people that would come to mourn him.
-At first, anyway, but the imagining quickly turns away from the typical "You'd be sorry if I died" self-centered thought.
-Instead, Holden brings the attention away from himself and towards Allie.
-In fact, he can't think vengefully about his own mortality because he's had such first-hand experience with death.
-He realizes the sad and bitter reality of a young person dying, a reality that, no matter how many times a person says is peaceful, is far from it.
+Holden’s fantasy quickly turns away from the typical "You'd be sorry if I died" self-centered thought to think about Allie.
+No matter how many times a person says it is peaceful, death is anything but peaceful—or it shouldn’t be.
 Compare the aunt's use of this word (peaceful) to Holden's confinement to a hospital bed after his own violent reaction to Allie's death.